 Maternal and newborn morbidity and mortality are persistent challenges despite increasing rates of deliveries within health care facilities over the last decade.
 Especially in low-resource contexts, improving infrastructure in facilities through access to reliable electricity may enable healthcare workers to provide higher-quality obstetric and newborn care.
-Where large investments in infrastructure are likely to be unsustainable in low-resource settings, solar energy systems for health care facilities could provide the essential lighting needed to deliver quality care.
+Where large investments in infrastructure are likely to be unsustainable in these settings, solar energy for health care facilities may provide the essential lighting needed to deliver quality care.
 In Uganda, researchers are evaluating the impact of the “Solar Suitcase” designed specifically for maternity care facilities on the reliability of light, quality of care, and health worker satisfaction.

 Every year in sub-Saharan Africa, 1.2 million women and newborns die in delivery or shortly thereafter.
 Policies and programs aimed at reducing home births have led to dramatic increases in births in health care facilities.
 Yet, these gains have not always translated into meaningful improvements in maternal and newborn health outcomes.
 One potential reason behind this disconnect is poor access to quality infrastructure in facilities—namely reliable electricity and lighting.

 Poor lighting has major implications for delivering routine and emergency obstetric and newborn care—hindering the ability to monitor the progression of labor, manage emergency complications, and, when needed, provide timely life-saving care.
 Expanding the electrical grid to generate access to reliable electricity for facilities, however, often requires significant investments in resources and infrastructure.
 Could a solar electric system designed for maternity care facilities in low-resource environments provide reliable electricity to improve the quality of maternal and newborn health care?